System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 - Multi-cursor: generate independent completions per cursor position.

-This is where the system earns its keep.
+The context engine earns its keep here.
 Everything in this section happens BEFORE the LLM sees a single token.
 Get this wrong and the best model in the world produces garbage.

 Most AI coding tools don't fail because the model is bad.
 They fail because they show the model the wrong 2,000 tokens out of 500,000 lines of code.
 Context selection is the real competitive moat, and it's entirely an engineering problem, not an AI problem.